 A verification representative is responsible for handling both incoming and outgoing calls to assist clients with their insurance verifications.
 Verification representatives solve insurance-related issues the customer may have and thus must be able to communicate and accurately discuss company policy and procedures.
 These representatives may encounter frustrated or upset customers, requiring the need to maintain a calm demeanor while resolving conflict.

-This position will usually be located in an office or call center environment.
-Although verification representatives are usually hired on a by-business basis, occasionally, this position may be subcontracted out by a company.
-An ideal employee to hire for a verification representative position usually has some insurance-related certifications and successfully stays up to date with the latest insurance policies.
+This position will usually be located in an office or call center environment, with remote work becoming increasingly common.
+Although verification representatives are typically hired as employees of the company they support, this position may be subcontracted to a third party (outsourcing provider).
+An ideal employee for a verification representative position will have insurance-related certifications and stay up to date with the latest insurance policies and regulations.

 [Your Company Name] is searching for an outgoing and assertive verification representative.
-Are you outgoing, conversational, and enjoy talking to people and resolving issues?
-If so, this position may be the position for you.
-The preferred verification representative will be responsible for communicating and interacting with clients through the phone, both incoming and outgoing.
+Are you outgoing and conversational?
+Do you enjoy talking to people and resolving their issues?
+If so, this position may be the one for you.
+The verification representative will be responsible for communicating and interacting with clients over the phone, both incoming and outgoing.
 The ideal candidate will be able to answer insurance-related questions, assist with insurance-related troubleshooting, and authorize any claims needed.
-You will be responsible for managing any relevant administrative duties as well.
-This may include processing charges and managing billing.
-If this position sounds like the ideal job for you, please don’t hesitate to apply!
-We would love to have you on our team.
+They will be responsible for managing any relevant administrative duties as well.
+This may include processing charges and managing billing systems.
+If this position sounds like an ideal role for you, please don’t hesitate to apply.
+We would love to have you on our team!

 Typical duties and responsibilities

 - Listen and respond to patient inquiries and concerns regarding health plan benefits, account status, payment history, and medical services

 - Maintain contact with health plan and medical group representatives

 - Take orders, calculate charges, and process billing or payments

 - Review or make changes to customer accounts